neondatabase/website/content/docs/guides/vercel.md

 1. Ensure that the the Neon integration that you added previously has access to the Vercel project.
     1. On the Vercel Dashboard, select **Integrations**.
     1. For the Neon Postgres integration, select **Manage**.
-    1. On the Neon Postgres integration page, select **Manage Access** and make sure that the Neon integration has access to the Vercel project that you want to add the Neon integration to.
-You can so by granting access to **All Projects** or by selecting **Specific Projects** and choosing a Vercel project.
+    1. On the Neon Postgres integration page, select **Manage Access** and make sure that the Neon integration has access to the Vercel project.
+You can do so by granting access to **All Projects** or by selecting **Specific Projects** and choosing a Vercel project.
 If you previously granted access to all projects, no change is necessary.
     1. Click **Save**.
 1. Navigate to this URL: [https://vercel.com/integrations/neon/new](https://vercel.com/integrations/neon/new).
 1. Follow the prompts.
 When you reach the **Integrate Neon** dialog, select the Vercel project that you want to add the integration to.
 Vercel projects that are already integrated with Neon are identified as `CONNECTED`.